synapsecns/sanguine/packages/synapse-interface/components/Maintenance/README.md

 # Maintenance Instructions

-This explains how to utilize the Maintenance feature the Synapse Interface Webapp in order to pause a chain or bridge module.
+This guide explains how to use the Maintenance feature of the Synapse Interface Webapp to pause a chain or bridge module.

 ## How it works